kursor1337/KTensorFlow/README.md

 ```

 ## Library development plan
-* Improve Tensors - rewrite them from simple data holders to be real mathematical multidimensional arrays which you can conveniently transform in different ways
 * Add Compose Resources extensions
 * Add support for NPU (CoreML on iOS and NNAPI/QNN on Android)
 * Add utils for media and text processing